adesai1000/Inferno/README.md

 - Defeat enough enemies to unlock the exit and progress.
 - This level showcases:
-  - The game’s melee and ranged attack systems
+  - The game’s shooting attack systems
   - Enemy AI behavior

 ---